-Cocaine is a white crystal-like powder without a smell.
+Cocaine (also known as coke) is a white crystal-like powder without a smell.
 Cocaine is normally sniffed up the nose and absorbed into the bloodstream through the nasal membranes, though users will sometimes dab the powder onto their fingers and rub it on their gums or tongue.
 It may also be injected.

 Cocaine is derived from a natural plant source, coca leaves.
 However, street cocaine is usually “cut” (mixed) with other substances.

 Cocaine can also be processed into a smokeable form called crack cocaine, which are small yellow or white rocks of freebase cocaine.
 This is usually smoked in a glass pipe or in a cannabis joint.

 Cocaine is a stimulant drug, which means that it stimulates the body’s central nervous system.
 This can cause symptoms such as larger (dilated) pupils, high blood pressure and increased heart rate and body temperature.